guntribam/stack-demo/README.md

 * Remote data 'fetched' from the `api` as required
 * Local data supplied by the `app`

+Before looking into how the `fetch` feature manages its data its time to look at the general feature structure.
+All features follow the same structure.

 ### Feature Structure

 ```